Skip to main content

 Language & Landscape: Using British Sign Language in Historic Storytelling

-By Disability events, Events
+By Archive, Disability events

 This talk presents a project that explores how the visual/spatial language of BSL can effectively be deployed to present visual and material culture.
 Having introduced events conducted in the Parthenon Galleries of the British Museum, the talk will focus on a new online site with BSL stories about Holyrood Park (a collaboration with Historic Environment Scotland).
 The innovative feature of this material is that linguistic notes accompany the presentations, to help people understand how grammar can be spatial and visual, and therefore a powerful mode of communication about art and archaeology.